Federal Act on Tax Reform and AHV (old-age and survivors' insurance) Financing (TRAF)

 - Additional financing of the AHV (old-age and survivors’ insurance).

-The Swiss Federal Tax Administration announced that no interest on late payments will be levied for all tax invoices in relation to Federal Tax which are due between the 1 March 2020 and 31 December 2020.
+The Swiss Federal Tax Administration announced that no interest on late payments will be levied for all tax invoices in relation to federal tax that are due between 1 March 2020 and 31 December 2020.
 In addition, the Swiss Federal Tax Administration recommends benevolent treatments of requests for postponement or even waivers of tax payments due in case such payments would be very harmful to the taxpayers.
-At the cantonal level, the Cantonal Tax Authorities announced similar cantonal relief measures which vary from canton to canton.
-Furthermore, certain cantons (i.e. Argovie, Valais, and Zug, others may follow) offer the possibility to book a COVID-19 provision in the 2019 financial statements to a certain extent if the conditions are met.
+At the cantonal level, the Cantonal Tax Authorities announced similar cantonal relief measures, which vary from canton to canton.
+Furthermore, certain cantons may offer the possibility to book a COVID-19 provision in the statutory financial statements.